parvathi25/Doctor-Assist/README.md

 If you encounter any issues, have questions, or need support, feel free to reach out to our team.
 Visit the [Contact Page](#) for more information.

+## We intend to develop this website further to provide more curated information, visual comparisons and a functionality to detect s1, s2, s3 and s4 sounds which helps in the detection of disrders of the heart valves.
 ---